q1blue/crystal.ai.auto.training-identity-planetscale-nextjs-example/README.md

 export { handler };
 ```

 Now inside of `src/app/page.tsx` we'll add a new `useEffect` hook to fetch the issues from our PlanetScale database.
 We'll also add a new state variable to store the issues in.
+After a new issue is submitted we'll also fetch the issues again to update the page.
 The code will look like this:

 ```tsx
 // src/app/page.tsx